igl00/gw2events/README.md

 ### To Compile the project:

-* Run PyInstaller(is should be in your system path):
+* Run PyInstaller. *It should be in your system path*:
 ```
 pyinstaller gw2events.spec
 ```